Kool-Aid Pickles

 Kool Aid Pickles are a sweet and sour mix that put a new spin on a savory classic.
 Whip up a batch of “Koolickles” today for a fun and tangy treat the entire family will love!

 Pickle fan?
-Try this Cuban Cobb Salad too!
+Try this Cuban Cobb Salad and our ham and pickle roll ups too!

 What are Koolickles and what do Kool Aid Pickles taste like?

-Simply put, Kool Aid Pickles combine the traditional pickle brine with Kool Aid and sugar.
-After soaking the pickles take on not only the color of the Kool Aid but also the sweet tangy flavor with a vinegar kick!
+Simply put, Kool-Aid Pickles combine the traditional pickle brine with Kool-Aid and sugar.
+After soaking the pickles take on not only the bright colors of the Kool-Aid but also the sweet tangy flavors with a vinegar kick!

-The general consensus is that Koolickles originated in the Mississippi delta, where you can buy them at many gas stations and convenience stores.
+The general consensus is that Koolickles originated in the Mississippi delta region, where you can buy this fun snack at many gas stations and convenience stores.

-We're not talking rocket science here with this fun recipe.
-You'll only need three ingredients:
+We’re not talking rocket science here with this fun and easy recipe.
+You’ll only need three ingredients:

-- 1 packet kool aid (flavor of your choice)
+- 1 packet of unsweetened kool-aid (flavor of your choice)

-Keep the jars in the refrigerator for 5-7 days, shaking daily to mix.
+- Keep the jars in the refrigerator for 5-7 days, giving them a good shake daily to mix.
+After 5-7 days enjoy your new snack!

-- You can use any flavor of kool aid you choose, tropical punch and cherry kool aid are the most common but I've seen them made with lime, orange, lemonade, and watermelon flavors as well!
+- You can use any flavor of kool-aid you choose, tropical punch and cherry kool-aid are the most popular flavors but I’ve seen them made with different flavors such as lime, grape, orange, lemonade, and watermelon kool-aid flavors as well!

 - You can use Splenda or a sugar substitute if you like to make a lower sugar version of Koolickles.